AcademySoftwareFoundation/openexr/docs/OpenEXRFileLayout.rst

      - Must be set to ``deepscanline`` or ``deeptile``.

-For information about channel layout and a list of reserved channel names, see :ref:`channel-names-label` in :ref:`technical-introduction-to-openexr-label`.
+For information about channel layout and a list of reserved channel names, see :ref:`channel-names-label` in :doc:`TechnicalIntroduction`.

 Component Four: Offset Tables
 =============================